Bayesian Prompt Learning for Image-Language Model Generalization: Method

 Note that this approach, while resembling that of common meta-learning approaches, can still be deployed in a zero-shot scenario provided that for new classes the classification weights will be given by the text encoder.
-Although this approach allows to generalize to new tasks with few training iterations, learning a fixed prompt is sensitive to domain shifts between the annotated samples and the test set.
+Although this approach generalizes to new tasks with few training iterations, learning a fixed prompt is sensitive to domain shifts between the annotated samples and the unseen prompts.

-\textbf{Conditional Prompt Learning (CoCoOp)}~\citep{zhou2022conditional} attempts to overcome domain shifts by learning an instance-specific continuous prompt that is conditioned on the input image.
-To ease the training of a conditional prompt generator, \cocoop defines each conditional token in a residual way, with a task-specific, learnable set of tokens $\p$ and a residual vector that is conditioned on the input image.
-Assuming $\p$ to be composed of $L$ learnable tokens $\p {=} [\p_1, \p_2, ... , \p_L]$, the residual vector $\rvr(\x) {=} \pi_\phi(f(\x)) \in \mathbb{R}^e$ is produced by a small neural network $\pi_\phi$ with as input the image features $f(\x)$.
-The new prompt is then computed as $\p(\x) {=} [\p_1 + \rvr(\x), \p_2 + \rvr(\x) , ... , \p_L + \rvr(\x)]$.
+\textbf{Conditional Prompt Learning (CoCoOp)}~\cite{zhou2022conditional} attempts to overcome domain shifts by learning an instance-specific continuous prompt that is conditioned on the input image.
+To ease the training of a conditional prompt generator, \cocoop defines each conditional token in a residual way, with a task-specific, learnable set of tokens $\p$ and a residual prompt that is conditioned on the input image.
+Assuming $\p$ to be composed of $L$ learnable tokens $\p {=} [\p_1, \p_2, \cdots , \p_L]$, the residual prompt $\rvr(\x) {=} \pi_\phi(f(\x)) \in \mathbb{R}^e$ is produced by a small neural network $\pi_\phi$ with as input the image features $f(\x)$.
+The new prompt is then computed as $\p(\x) {=} [\p_1 + \rvr(\x), \p_2 + \rvr(\x) , \cdots , \p_L + \rvr(\x)]$.
 The training now comprises learning the task-specific prompt $\p$ and the parameters $\phi$ of the neural network $\pi_\phi$.
 Defining the context-specific text embedding $\txt_c(\x) {=} \{\p(\x), \e_c \}$, and $p(y | \x)$ as :

 the learning is formulated as: